/

 A nurse providing free home health services to a senior at their home.

-Home health care—frequently referred to simply as “home health”—is skilled care delivered directly to a patient’s home.
-Licensed medical professionals, including nurses, therapists, and aides, provide this care to treat or manage an illnessinjury, or medical condition.
+Home health care, often called “home health,” involves delivering skilled care directly to a patient’s residence.
+Licensed medical professionals, such as nurses, therapists, and aides, provide this care to treat or manage an illness, injury, or medical condition.
+This type of care can be provided in private homes, adult foster homes, assisted living facilities, or residential care facilities.

-Home health care (i.e., home health) significantly differs from home care.
-While the two services sound similar (both take place at a patient’s home or residence), home health is administered by licensed medical professionals.
-Further, the type of care encompassed by home health care covers a myriad of ailments and diseases, including physical therapy, post-operative care, and treatment of Alzheimer’s, dementia, and chronic health conditions.
+Home health care differs significantly from home care.
+While both services are provided at a patient’s residence, home health care involves licensed medical professionals and covers a range of ailments, including physical therapy, post-operative care, and treatment for conditions like Alzheimer’s, dementia, and other chronic illnesses.

 What Does “Homebound” Mean?

-In most cases, patients are still considered homebound even if they leave the home as needed for medical treatments that cannot be provided at home.
-Additional non-medical absences, such as attending church, the beauty shop, or special family events, may also be allowed.
+Patients may still be eligible for home health care even if they leave home for medical treatments that cannot be provided in their residence.
+Other non-medical outings, like attending church or family gatherings, may also be permitted.

 Schedule a Free Consultation

-• Fasterhealingn and recovery from illness or injury
+• Faster recovery and improved healing from illness or injury

-• Maintaining or improving the current condition or level of function
+• Maintaining or improving the patient’s current condition or level of functioning

 • Better symptom management